 Applications are considered on a rolling basis throughout the academic year as long as there is space remaining in the incoming class.
-For more information, contact the interim director of admissions and recruitment, Rabbi Roni Handler, at 215.576.0800, ext 123.
+For more information, please contact Rabbi David Dunn Bauer, Acting Director of Recruitment, Admissions and Student Life, at email@example.com or 215.576.0800, ext 123.

 Decisions on acceptance will normally be made in writing within a month following the interview.
 You will be notified about your acceptance into either the preparatory Mekhinah year or the regular five-year program.